seL4/camkes-tool/docs/index.md

   instance interfaces.
 That is, any connection declared inside a compound component.

+**Maybe**

+> Interfaces of components can be made optional using the `maybe` keyword.
+Optional interfaces do not need to be connected to any other interfaces.
+C symbols associated with optional interfaces (functions and dataport pointers) are declared as weak symbols.
+If nothing is connected to an optional interface, its associated symbols lack definitions.
+That is, functions and dataport pointers associated with unconnected optional interfaces take the value `NULL` at runtime.

 **Method**

 > An item of a procedure.
 When targeting a conventional programming language,